belieflab/wizaRdry/README.md

 ### 4. Configure Missing Data Codes

-Additionally, edit the generated `config.yml` file to specify missing data codes used in your data.
+Additionally, edit the generated `config.yml` file to specify missing data codes if they are used in your data.

 You may use multiple types of codes (skipped, refused, missing, undefined) and multiple codes for each.